The Wilo Group

 Since its foundation in 1872, the Wilo Group has continuously evolved from a hidden to a visible and connected champion.
 Sustainability has always been an integral part of our DNA.

-Oliver Hermes, President and CEO of the Wilo Group
+Oliver Hermes, President and Global CEO of the Wilo Group

 0